CS3398-Royal-Knights/RemindMe/README.md

 ## Want to Contribute to the App?
  Here are some ideas that the team wanted to integrate in to the app:
  * Switch from a local database to a web based database such as AWS.
- * View lists within each calendar view using parsels
+ * View lists within each calendar view using parcels
  * Enable push notifications for task dates and times
+ * Extend agile concepts of the project by implementing automated unit testing with a continuous integration service to further increase collaboration and lower deployment risk
+ * Enable rapid release of changes with continous deployment